kubernetes/community/contributors/guide/issue-triage.md

 **Note:** These guidelines only apply to the Kubernetes repository.
 Usage for other Kubernetes-related GitHub repositories is TBD.

 ## What is triaging?
-For our purposes, issue triage is a process by which a SIG intakes and reviews new GitHub issues and requests, and organizes them to be actioned.
+For our purposes, issue triage is a process by which a SIG intakes and reviews new GitHub issues and requests, and organizes them to be actioned—either by itself, or by other SIGs.
 Kubernetes SIGs do this mainly by applying GitHub labels that categorize issues and pull requests based on factors such as:
 - priority/urgency
 - the SIG or SIGs responsible for handling the issue or pull request
 - the kind of work: bug, feature, etc.